CapriLucas/CapriLucas/README.md

 # Hi there 👋
-Im Lucas Capriata from Buenos Aires, Argentina.
-Im currently learning about web development back end and devops tools such as k8s and docker.
+I'm Lucas Capriata from Buenos Aires, Argentina.
+I'm currently learning about web development back end and devops tools such as k8s and docker.
 Im studying information systems engineering at UTN (Universidad tecnologica nacional FRBA "National technological university").
 I love solving problems always using the basics of its technology.
 ### I've studied about:
 - c/c++
 - k8s